dickinson-comp492-spring2023/web/readings.md

   question is required this week.
 Instead, just post a link to your article.

-## Discussion 8: DuoLingo and human compting
+## Discussion 8: DuoLingo and human computing

 Required reading/watching:
 * [2022 Dickinson College Priestley award